poppinss/hooks/README.md

   .run()
 ```

-With hook providers, you can specify the provider class and the method name.
+You can specify the provider class and the method name with hook providers.

 ```ts
 class ChangeSetProvider {